LinkedInAttic/sbt-restli/README.md

 Building from Source
 --------------------

-To build from source and install as a snapshot in your local repo, clone this repo and build it:
+To build from source and install as a snapshot in your local maven repo, clone this repo and build it:

-For Ivy:

-    ./gradlew uploadArchives

-Ivy artifacts will be written into `~/.ivy2/local`.

-For Maven:

     ./gradlew install